 Darkwater is a festival that celebrates womxn in music through papers, panels, and performances.
 The word "darkwater" is the literal Carolina Algonquian meaning of Lumbee, the American Indian tribe that built Pembroke and UNCP.
 By calling ourselves the Darkwater Festival, we tie ourselves to our place in North Carolina and to the Lumbee, a matriarchal culture with many strong women in its history.

-The Program Committee invites compositions by female and/or non-binary identifying composers.
-The Committee will select 3-5 compositions to be performed in a live concert at the Darkwater Festival held on March 6 & 7, 2020 at the University of North Carolina at Pembroke, and first, second, and third prize will be given after the performance.
+The Program Committee invites compositions by female and/or non-binary composers.
+The Committee will select 3-5 compositions to be performed at the Darkwater Festival on September 24-25, 2021.
+First, second, and third prize will be given.